Isidore-Guild/statenvertaling/README.md

 ### Other differences:
 * I have elected to mark the original versification in square brackets for now.
 The module's versification follows KJV.

+### Features I would like to add
+* The commentary module DutKant (Kanttekeningen Statenvertaling) should be merged into this as footnotes, since it concerns translation remarks.
+* Red Letter text

 ## Apocrypha
 Strong’s Numbers are absent, for obvious reasons.
 Because of the presence of 3Macc, I have opted to the NRSVA versification here.
 It's not pretty, because not all books of the NRSVA are present, but when pasted in STV.xml osis2mod converts it without errors.